Max Horkheimer: Education

-In the spring of 1919, after failing an army physical, Horkheimer enrolled at Munich University.
+In the spring of 1919, after failing an army physical, Horkheimer enrolled at the Ludwig-Maximilians-Universität München.
 While living in Munich, he was mistaken for the revolutionary playwright Ernst Toller and arrested and imprisoned.

 After being released, Horkheimer moved to Frankfurt am Main, where he studied philosophy and psychology under Hans Cornelius.
 There, he met Theodor Adorno, several years his junior, with whom he would strike a lasting friendship and a collaborative relationship.
 After an abortive attempt at writing a dissertation on Gestalt psychology, Horkheimer, with Cornelius's direction, completed his doctorate in philosophy with a 78-page dissertation titled The Antinomy of Teleological Judgment (Zur Antinomie der teleologischen Urteilskraft).
 In 1925, Horkheimer was habilitated with a dissertation entitled Kant's Critique of Judgment as Mediation between Practical and Theoretical Philosophy (Über Kants Kritik der Urteilskraft als Bindeglied zwischen theoretischer und praktischer Philosophie).
 There, he met Friedrich Pollock, who would be his colleague at the University of Frankfurt Institute for Social Research.
 The following year, Max was appointed Privatdozent.
 Shortly after, in 1926, Horkheimer married Rose Riekher.

 Institute of Social Research (Institut für Sozialforschung)

-In 1926, Horkheimer was an "unsalaried lecturer in Frankfurt."
+In 1926, Horkheimer was an "unsalaried lecturer in Frankfurt".
 Shortly after, in 1930, he was promoted to professor of philosophy at the University of Frankfurt am Main.
 In the same year, when the Institute for Social Research's directorship became vacant, after the departure of Carl Grünberg, Horkheimer was elected to the position "by means of an endowment from a wealthy businessman".
 The Institute had had its beginnings in a Marxist study group started by Felix Weil, a one-time student of political science at Frankfurt who used his inheritance to fund the group as a way to support his leftist academic aims.
 Pollock and Horkheimer were partners with Weil in the early activities of the institute.

 Horkheimer worked to make the Institute a purely academic enterprise.
 As director, he changed the institute from an orthodox Marxist school to a heterodox school for critical social research.
 The following year publication of the institute's Zeitschrift für Sozialforschung began, with Horkheimer as its editor.

 Horkheimer intellectually reoriented the institute, proposing a programme of collective research aimed at specific social groups (specifically the working class) that would highlight the problem of the relationship between history and reason.
 The Institute focused on integrating the views of Karl Marx and Sigmund Freud.
 The Frankfurt School attempted this by systematically hitching together the different conceptual structures of historical materialism and psychoanalysis.